- Adding payments

 - You now see the details of this payment

-- You also see a list of outstanding invoices from this customer
+- You also see a list of outstanding invoices for this customer

 - Click on the invoice you want to offset the payment against